forcedotcom/sfdx-dev-packages/README.md

 ## Introduction

-This repository contains packages that help with development and configuration of Salesforce TypeScript projects.
+This repository contains packages that help with development and configuration of Salesforce typescript projects.

 ## Getting Started